Does it Cost?

 We encourage students to locate outside scholarships from private organizations, as they are an additional source of aid.
 Hopkins offers several free online scholarship search services which may be accessed through Hopkins' financial aid homepage at http://www.jhu.edu/finaid/prosp_stud_scholar3.html.
 Need-based scholarships, Johns Hopkins University Grant, Bloomberg Scholarships and

-Johns Hopkins University-funded merit-based scholarships will not be reduced for freshman receiving private scholarships unless they exceed the student's financial need or cost of attendance.
+Johns Hopkins University-funded merit-based scholarships will not be reduced for students receiving private scholarships unless they exceed the student's financial need or cost of attendance.

-Holding your need-based grant "harmless" from reduction is intended to provide students with a financial incentive for obtaining private scholarships in their freshman year.
+"harmless" from reduction is intended to provide students with a financial incentive for obtaining private scholarship.

 Students who receive government and entitlement grants (i.e., Federal